terraform-aws-modules/terraform-aws-vpc/README.md

 You can add additional tags with `intra_subnet_tags` as with other subnet types.

+## VPC Flow Log

+VPC Flow Log allows to capture IP traffic for a specific network interface (ENI), subnet, or entire VPC.
+This module supports enabling or disabling VPC Flow Logs for entire VPC.
+If you need to have VPC Flow Logs for subnet or ENI, you have to manage it outside of this module with [aws_flow_log resource](https://www.terraform.io/docs/providers/aws/r/flow_log.html).

 ## Conditional creation

 Sometimes you need to have a way to create VPC resources conditionally but Terraform does not allow to use `count` inside `module` block, so the solution is to specify argument `create_vpc`.